Daniel Chidiac: Career

-Chidiac has written books on wellness, personal growth, philosophy and self-help categories.
-He has coached contestants on Dancing with the Stars, radio show hosts, DJ's, TV presenters and businesspeople.
+Beyond publishing, Chidiac has worked as a coach and consultant for media and entertainment professionals, including contestants on Dancing with the Stars, radio show hosts, DJs, television presenters, and business figures.
 In July 2021, BBC Radio London hosted a talk show with Chidiac on the topic relationships and heartbreak.
+In 2025, he appeared as himself in two episodes of the American reality television series The Real Housewives of Miami.